 - The Protheans used to be this Up to Eleven.
 They held the Reapers off for centuries even after the Reapers had disrupted the mass relay network and cut their systems off from each other, whereas the current cycle was almost tapped out after just one year.

 - The Metal Gear series almost entirely revolves around the idea of Badass Armies that consist entirely of Super Soldiers.
 The Genome Soldiers from Metal Gear Solid are supposed to be this, having been augmented with genetic code from Big Boss, but against a full clone of Big Boss himself, they fail rather spectacularly.
-There are a number of supposedly elite mercenary groups in Metal Gear Solid 4, but only the Frogs can really take claim to that title.
+There are a number of supposedly elite mercenary groups in Metal Gear Solid 4: Guns of the Patriots, but only the Frogs can really take claim to that title.
 They get bonus points for also being an Amazon Brigade.
 Portable Ops and Peace Walker revolve around Big Boss assembling his own private army of Badasses.
 However, Guns of the Patriots proves that you don't need Super Soldiers to qualify.
 Snake's support, who armed with WWII- era naval weaponry (since anything else more modern is locked out), and normal soldiers who didn't have the benefit of SOP, still manages to effectively fight the FROGS to the standstill.